MaxNoddings/dev-logs/README.md

 * Make "Roll Dice" and "+, -, *, /" highlight when it it is their turns to click, make it much more intuative to play
 * Add a Rules section below the game that explains how to play the game in detail

+### 3/13/2024

+Today I...
+* Thought about implementation ideas for the new double-dice-descision features
+* looked into the best places in the US to live for tech
+* Went for a huge motorcyle adventure in Mexico!